nordicsmartgovernment/Nordic-Signatory-Rights-Model/README.md

         class Representation Rule {
-           A rule that describes who or which agents a mandate is granted to.
+           A rule that describes who or which agents signatory rights is granted to.
         }

         Representation Rule  --> "0..*" Role Based Representation Rule : has role based representation rule